Bongaigaon district

-Bongaigaon district (Prpn:ˈbɒŋgaɪˌgãʊ) is an administrative district in the state of Assam in northeastern India.
+Bongaigaon district (/bɒŋaɪgãʊ/) is an administrative district in the state of Assam in northeastern India.
 The district headquarters are located at Bongaigaon.
-The district occupies an area of 1,093 km^{2}.
+The district has a Muslim-majority population according to the 2011 Census of India.

 Etymology

+The name Bongaigaon has been associated with more than one explanation.
+One explanation connects the name with the Aie River and its alluvial deposits.
+A low-lying area raised by riverine sand, pebbles and debris carried by recurrent floods was called “Bang”, described as an Indo-Mongoloid word corresponding to “Bam” in Assamese.
+The term referred to an artificially raised highland suitable for habitation and cultivation.
+The combination of “Bang” and “Aie” is explained as “Bangai”, which eventually came to be pronounced as “Bongai” and developed into “Bongaigaon.”

+This explanation was arrived at during a public meeting held on 27 July 2013, organised by the Bongaigaon Sanskritic Manch, in the presence of leading citizens, historians and scholars of the locality.
+The linguistic association of Bang/Bam may also be considered in the historical context of the Koch people, whose traditional language belongs to the broader Tibeto-Burman linguistic sphere of the region.

-According to lore, the name 'Bongaigaon' derives from the words 'bon' (wild) and 'gai' (cow).
-In the distant past, wild cows were often a menace to villagers in this area due to which the district got its name.
+Another traditional explanation derives the name from “Bon” (wild) and “Gai” (cow), referring to the presence of wild cattle in the surrounding hills and forests.
+According to this tradition, wild cattle were once a menace to villagers and were driven away to protect crops, giving rise to the name Bon-Gai-Gaon.

 History

 Duars

 Bongaigaon district fell under Eastern Dooars.
 Dooars between Sankosh River and Manas River are called Eastern Dooars.

 Under the Kingdom of Bhutan

 From early 17th-century some parts of present-day Bongaigaon district was under the control of Kingdom of Bhutan, till the Duar Wars in 1865 when British removed the Bhutanese influence and later the areas were merged to undivided Goalpara district of the Indian Union in 1949.